Computational Modelling Group

 She is interested modelling long-term evolution and disturbance characteristics of aeolian dune fields and the use of optimisation methods including genetic algorithms and simulated annealing in geomorphic landscape modelling.
 She is also interested in the use of simple modelling methods such as cellular automaton to pin-point key physical controls in long-term landscape development and the quantification of these through phase space trajectories.
 Terrestrial laser scanning is a technique with potential which excites her, particularly in its ability to examine spatial and temporal surface changes and link these to processes above the surface, elucidating the importance of feedback between process and form (see her Geography webpage for details of salt pan, vegetation and glacial applications in Botswana, south-west USA and Iceland respectively).
 Her research is funded by The Royal Society, National Geographic, NERC, EPSRC, NASA, the Royal Geographical Society, the British Society for Geomorphology and WUN.

-Jo was recently recognised for her early career research into aeolian processes and arid landform development by the Royal Geographical Socity, with a Gill Memorial Award, which was presented on the 6th June 2016.
+Jo was recognised for her early career research into aeolian processes and arid landform development by the Royal Geographical Socity, with a Gill Memorial Award, which was presented on the 6th June 2016.

 Joanna's team members